 Dalehead Bunkhouse, Dalehead Bunkhouse, Upper Booth, Edale, Hope Valley, S33 7ZJ

-This accommodation allows dogs by arrangement, is available only to groups, gives a Best Price Guarantee, has availability this Christmas and is on the National Trust Bunkhouses map and the Pennine Way.
+This accommodation allows dogs by arrangement, is in a National Park, is available only to groups and gives a Best Price Guarantee.
+It is on the Duke of Edinburgh's Award page, the National Trust Bunkhouses map and the Pennine Way.

 …miles from it all…